On the Rates of Convergence from Surrogate Risk Minimizers to the Bayes Optimal Classifier: The Rates of Convergence from Empirical Surrogate Risk Minimizers to the Bayes Optimal Classifier

 We know that optimizing over any empirical surrogate risk with a Bayes-risk consistent loss function will lead to the Bayes optimal classifier when the training sample size $n$ is large enough.
 However, a natural question arises when we optimize over different empirical surrogate risks with Bayes-risk consistent loss functions: ``What are the difference between them?
 Do the minimizers have the same rate of convergence to the Bayes optimal classifier?"
 Those problems are essential because when we choose classification algorithms for a real-world problem, we may expect a fast convergence to the Bayes optimal classifier which also implies a small sample complexity.

 To answer the above questions, we need to find a proper metric to measure the distance between $f_n$ and $f^{*}$.
-Since we are most care about the probability of classification error of the proposed learning algorithm, it's reasonable to measure the rate of convergence from the expected risk $R(f_n)$ to the Bayes risk $R^*$ instead of measuring the rate of convergence from $f_n$ to $f^{*}$ directly.
+Since we are mainly care about the probability of classification error of the proposed learning algorithm, it is reasonable to measure the rate of convergence from the expected risk $R(f_n)$ to the Bayes risk $R^*$ instead of measuring the rate of convergence from $f_n$ to $f^{*}$ directly.

 Before showing the results of convergence rates, we present the intuition of our work.